 We understand you may have further questions.
 Please do call our friendly team on 01932 836490 if you have any questions or concerns.
 We’d love to help.

-We're delighted to invite you to join us for a free in-person carol service to celebrate the joy ...
+We’re delighted to invite you to attend a carol service to celebrate that God is with us.
+Now in ...

 Compassion UK Christian Child Development, registered charity in England and Wales (1077216) and Scotland (SC045059).
 A company limited by guarantee, Registered in England and Wales company number 03719092.
 Registered address: Compassion House, Barley Way, Fleet, Hampshire, GU51 2UT.